Red Fox (film)

 Red Fox is a British television film, a thriller based on the international bestselling 1979 novel of the same name by Gerald Seymour.
-Originally aired on ITV in two parts on 8 and 15 December 1991, it stars John Hurt, Jane Birkin, Didier Flamand, François Négret, and Brian Cox.
-It was produced by Celtic Films in association with LWT for the ITV network.
+Originally aired on ITV in two parts between 8 and 15 December 1991, it stars John Hurt, Jane Birkin, Didier Flamand, François Négret, and Brian Cox.
+It was produced by Turning Point/Celtic Films in association with LWT for the ITV network.